peterayeniofficial/html-css-app-landing-page/README.md

 It's purpose is purley to get you started and have something "schmancy" on the screen when it launches. delete it and start writing your very own "schmancy" code for your project.

 If you want to use SCSS or LESS feel free to make that change in the file types and update the gulpfile to look for the right file types also.

-Feel free to add onto this project by forking it and making it your own, This is just a basic start but work for most basic project without a lot of fancy bells and whistles.

-Cheers 👍🏼